Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 3.5 Harvesting and Plant Senescence

-A typical Blue Java bunch weighs 30-60 pounds (14-27 kg).
-After harvest, the pseudostem dies back, but new pups ensure the plant’s continuity.
+A typical Blue Java bunch weighs between 30-60 pounds (14-27 kg).
+After harvesting, the pseudostem dies back, but new pups ensure the plant’s continuity.

 4. Growing Conditions and Cultivation